Nuggets vs. Timberwolves Injury Report Today - April 25

 Watch Nuggets vs. Timberwolves with Fubo!

-These squads match up for the second straight game after the Timberwolves defeated the Nuggets 114-108 in overtime on Sunday.
-Anthony Edwards led the Timberwolves to the win with a team-high 34 points.
-Nikola Jokic put up 43 points in the Nuggets' loss.
+The Timberwolves will look for another victory over the Nuggets following a 114-108 OT win in their matchup on Sunday.
+Anthony Edwards' team-high 34 points led the Timberwolves to the win.
+Nikola Jokic had 43 points for the Nuggets.

 Rep your team with officially licensed Nuggets gear!
 Head to Fanatics to find jerseys, shirts, and much more.